-- If the workday is recorded as a whole, i.e. by entering one start and end time with a break, Personio creates two time blocks – one from the start time to the beginning of the break, and one from the end of the break to when your workday has finished.
-The break itself is not displayed as a separate block.
-If you are already using the updated time tracking view (currently in beta testing), a separate time window is created for the break, and the working hours are split up into two blocks before and after.
+- If the workday is recorded as a whole, i.e. by entering one start and end time with a break, Personio creates two blocks of time – one from the start time to the beginning of the break, and one from the end of the break to when your workday has finished.
+The break appears as a block of time between the working hours.

-- If you use the Start/Stop function to enter several time periods per day so they can, for example, be assigned to different projects, then each block will be listed separately, and the total hours for the day are shown at the bottom.
+- If you use the Start/Stop function to enter several time periods per day so you can, for example, be assigned to different projects, then each block will be listed separately, and the total hours for the day are shown at the top, above the recorded blocks.

-If an approval process has been set up, the working hours entered via the app will also initially be in status Open.
+- If an approval process has been set up, the working hours entered via the app will also initially have the status Pending.
 Once approval has been given, the status changes to Approved.